^

 Complications and consequences

-The effects of corticotropin are affected, in the first place, by the state and functioning of the adrenal cortex (up to its hyperplasia).
+The consequences of corticotropinoma primarily affect the condition and functioning of the adrenal cortex (up to its hyperplasia).

-Common complications of this pathology: arterial hypertension, heart failure, diabetes, obesity, menstrual cycle disorders in women.
+Common complications of this pathology: arterial hypertension, heart failure, diabetes, obesity, menstrual irregularities in women.
 In the presence of corticotropinoma in children, their growth and development slow down.

-In addition, with an increase in corticotropic adenoma, it can penetrate into the adjacent structures of the skull.
-In particular, the compression of the optic nerve by the tumor passing in the region of the sphenoid bone can lead to the loss of peripheral vision (bitemporal hemianopsia).
-And when the corticotrophinoma grows to the sides, the retractive nerve often contracts with lateral (lateral) paralysis.
-With larger dimensions (more than 1 cm in diameter), neoplasm can cause a persistent increase in intracranial pressure.
+In addition, as the corticotropic adenoma grows, it can penetrate into adjacent structures of the skull.
+In particular, compression of the optic nerve by the tumor, passing in the sphenoid bone area, can lead to loss of peripheral vision (bitemporal hemianopsia).
+And when the corticotropinoma grows to the sides, compression of the abducens nerve with lateral (side) paralysis often occurs.
+With larger sizes (over 1 cm in diameter), the neoplasm can cause a persistent increase in intracranial pressure.

-Diagnosis of corticotropinoma based on a comprehensive examination of patients is carried out, which includes:
+Diagnosis of corticotropinoma is based on a comprehensive examination of patients, which includes:

 • blood tests for ACTH, cortisol, glucose, sodium and potassium levels;

-• daily urine analysis for the amount of excreted cortisol and its derivatives (17-oxycorticosteroids).
+• daily urine analysis for the amount of excreted cortisol and its derivatives (17-hydroxycorticosteroids).

-Help to determine the diagnosis of stimulatory pharmacological tests conducted by endocrinologists to evaluate the production of ACTH and the functioning of the entire system of the hypothalamus-pituitary-adrenal glands.
+Stimulation pharmacological tests performed by endocrinologists to assess the production of ACTH and the functioning of the entire hypothalamus-pituitary-adrenal system help to determine the diagnosis.

-Instrumental diagnosis using CT (CT) and MRI (magnetic resonance imaging) of the skull in the area of the Turkish saddle (deepening in the sphenoid bone) allows visualizing the smallest corticotrophinomas of the pituitary gland.
+Instrumental diagnostics using CT (computer tomography) and MRI (magnetic resonance imaging) of the skull in the sella turcica area (depression in the sphenoid bone) allows visualization of the smallest corticotropinomas of the pituitary gland.

 What do need to examine?